kowsik/memcouchd/README.md

 the `_changes` feed for a highly concurrent/async messaging service.
 Without any persistence, I'm not sure that this would really work.

+### _changes feed
+Since `memcouchd` doesn't have any persistence, all the document changes are not kept around.
+Because of this, the `_changes` feed behaves more like redis' pubsub in that you have to be watching in order to get notified about a change.

 # store
 The collated sequence (aka the view index) is a simple incrementally sorted JavaScript array.
 While this helped me stay sane for the 2-day implementation,